An introduction to Teams Loop Components

 “Fluid components for Teams meetings, OneNote, Outlook, and Whiteboard make it easier to collaborate synchronously and asynchronously across Teams and Office apps.”

 Microsoft’s Fluid Framework is set to bring some significant changes to how their applications work.
-One of the biggest benefits is the synchronization capabilities it offers, which mean that changes made by multiple users to the same content, is visible to other users straight away.
+One of the biggest benefits is the synchronisation capabilities it offers, which mean that changes made by multiple users to the same content, is visible to other users straight away.

 Teams Loop Components